 \subsubsection{Laminar flow over airfoil of varying shapes}

-We consider laminar flow over airfoils with varying airfoil profiles at constant Reynolds number, Mach number, and angle of attack.
-The dataset, provided by \cite{SHUKLA2024107615}, consists of 50 airfoil shapes parametrized by two geometric variables: the maximum camber and the location of maximum camber.
-The flow conditions are identical for all samples, with a Reynolds number of 500, a Mach number of 0.5, and an angle of attack of $0^\circ$.
-The flow fields are computed using a high-fidelity CFD solver, and the resulting velocity $(u,v)$, pressure $p$, and density $\rho$ fields provide the high-fidelity solutions used to train the models and assess their predictive performance.
-Further details regarding the dataset generation and numerical setup can be found in \cite{SHUKLA2024107615}.
+We first consider laminar flow over airfoils with varying profiles at fixed Reynolds number, Mach number, and angle of attack.
+The dataset, provided by \cite{SHUKLA2024107615}, contains 50 airfoil shapes parameterized by two geometric variables: the maximum camber and the location of maximum camber.
+The flow conditions are identical for all samples, with Reynolds number 500, Mach number 0.5, and angle of attack $0^\circ$.
+The flow fields are computed using a high-fidelity CFD solver, and the resulting velocity $(u,v)$, pressure $p$, and density $\rho$ fields serve as the reference solutions for training and evaluation.
+Further details on dataset generation and numerical setup are given in \cite{SHUKLA2024107615}.

 The learned operator for the following airfoil problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where the definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eq. \eqref{eq_ArGEnT_trunk}.